 Download infographic summaries here.

-The 7th EMB Forum will be held on Friday 23rd October 2020 at Bluepoint, Brussels, and the focus of the event is Big Data in Marine Science.
+The 7th EMB Forum was held online on Friday 23rd October 2020, with a focus on Big Data in Marine Science: Supporting the European Green Deal, EU Biodiversity Strategy, and a Digital Twin Ocean.
 You can find out more here.

 EMB co-organized a workshop on Big Data at European Maritime Day 2019 on 16-17 May 2019 in Lisbon, organized together with Campus Mondial de la Mer and EMODnet.